weijiekoh/perpetualpowersoftau/README.md

 Finally, document the process you used, following the template here: https://github.com/weijiekoh/perpetualpowersoftau/tree/master/0001_weijie_response

-Sign it with your GPG key and post it to the mailing list.
+Sign it with your GPG key and create a PR to the repo.

 <!--## Signing an attestation with an Ethereum account instead of GPG